 Learn how Cardanit helped Michal Breda, Process Modeling Specialist at EUC Premium in the Czech Republic, efficiently streamline the merger process of two healthcare companies.
 Michal and his team managed to smoothly draw hundreds of BPMN workflows in a very short time.
 At the same time, using Cardanit collaboration features, and most of all the automated report, Michal’s team shared their results with the different stakeholders from the two companies.
 All the processes were clearly understood and the Cardanit report became the starting point of their internal Quality Management process document.

-The deadline for the merger is 1 April 2021 and so far Cardanit has enabled EUC Premium to:
+The deadline for the merger was 1 April 2021 and Cardanit enabled EUC Premium to:

 - Identify all the processes needed for the merger

 - Quickly and efficiently describe the processes of both companies

 - Easily integrate them into a unified environment

 - Work cooperatively in the description and implementation of the processes

 - Comprehensively transfer the entire process system of both companies to a new structure

 In the middle of 2019, the management of EUC decided to describe all the processes in its subsidiary EUC Premium.
 About 180 processes have been identified as part of this project, most of which have been described by the end of 2019.